 Between 1996 and 2017, around 4500 bone marrow transplantations were performed in autoimmune and autoinflammatory diseases worldwide.
 Preclinical studies in animal models of genetically determined (e.g., diabetes, lupus) and induced immunological disorders (e.g., acute arthritis) have been suggested for the possible use of hematopoietic stem cell therapy (HSCT) in autoimmune disorders.
-In autoimmune diseases, in the introductory phase of HSCT intensive immunosuppression for the elimination of autoreactive lymphocytes is clinically useful in itself.
-In the second phase of treatment, autologous or allogeneic hematopoietic CD34+ progenitor cells recolonize the bone marrow and immune system, and, in addition to preventing severe cytopenias and / or hematopoietic disorders, also develop a "new" immune system.
+In autoimmune diseases in the introductory phase of HSCT, intensive immunosuppression for the elimination of autoreactive lymphocytes is clinically useful.
+In the second phase of treatment, autologous or allogeneic hematopoietic CD34+ progenitor cells recolonize the bone marrow and immune system, and in addition to preventing severe cytopenias and / or hematopoietic disorders, also develop a new immune system.
 HSCT is believed to permanently alter the immune system by losing T-cell mediated immunological memory[30,31] (Figure 1).
 Table 1 summarizes the indication of stem cell transplantation in autoimmune and autoinflammatory diseases (European Bone Marrow Transplantation Recommendation 2017).

 Systemic sclerosis

 In most systemic sclerosis (SSc) patients, conventional therapeutic agents are less effective.
-Regarding autologous HSCT, to date, three controlled, prospective, randomized trials in SSc have been conducted in the world: The American Scleroderma Stem Cell versus Immune Suppression Trial; The Autologous Stem Cell Transplantation International Scleroderma Trial; and The Scleroderma: Cyclophosphamide Or Transplantation Trial (SCOT).
-The selection criteria of patients with predominantly diffuse cutan SSc were the same, but the duration of conditioning treatments, stem cell mobilization and selection techniques, and follow-up were different in each study.
-All in all, the results are promising: in the SCOT study, skin condition and lung function improved after HSCT, compared to patients with standard treatment, whom the disease progressed.
+Regarding autologous HSCT, to date three controlled, prospective, randomized trials in SSc have been conducted in the world: The American Scleroderma Stem Cell versus Immune Suppression Trial, The Autologous Stem Cell Transplantation International Scleroderma Trial, and The Scleroderma: Cyclophosphamide Or Transplantation Trial.
+The selection criteria of patients with predominantly diffuse cutaneous SSc were the same, but the duration of conditioning treatments, stem cell mobilization and selection techniques, and follow-up were different in each study.
+All in all, the results are promising.
+In The Scleroderma: Cyclophosphamide Or Transplantation Trial study, skin condition and lung function improved after HSCT compared to patients with standard treatment in which the disease progressed.
 The rate of event-free survival was 79% (vs 50%) after 54 mo, while overall survival was 91% (vs 77%).
 On the other hand, long-term follow-up of patients undergoing HSCT is mandatory in order to identify potential serious complications (such as secondary autoimmune diseases, malignant tumors, cardiovascular consequences) in a timely manner[31,32].
 Even with adequate selection criteria, mortality is about 5%-6%[33].
-According to the latest EULAR recommendation for refractory SSc, autologous HSCT is an optional therapy in sufficiently prepared centers.
-The goal is to make HSCT as early as possible in the course of the disease.
+According to the latest European League Against Rheumatism recommendation for refractory SSc, autologous HSCT is an optional therapy in sufficiently prepared centers.
+The goal is to make HSCT available as early as possible in the course of the disease.

 Systemic lupus erythematosus and antiphospholipid syndrome